ubc-library-rc/intro-text-analysis/content/02a-voyant.md

 - how to begin exploring a corpus in Voyant (the default tools and their interactions)
 - digging deeper into Voyant functionality (power searches, working with grids, additional tools)

-Activity:
+Activity #1:

+### Compare the copy-and-paste versus uploading a text document to Voyant

 - Let's use a text from Internet Archive
 - Moby Dick - [https://archive.org/details/mobydickorwhale01melvuoft/page/n8/mode/2up](https://archive.org/details/mobydickorwhale01melvuoft/page/n8/mode/2up)

 ![]({{site.baseurl}}/content/voyant.PNG)

-### Compare the copy-and-paste versus uploading a text document to Voyant

 ### Creating a Corpus